-If you are pregnant or thinking of getting pregnant, you may be wondering what kind of insurance coverage can help cover the costs.
+If you are pregnant or thinking of having a child, you may be wondering what kind of insurance can help cover the costs.
 All ACA health insurance plans and Medicaid plans cover pregnancy.
-There is also supplemental insurance coverage available to help cover costs or loss of income following childbirth.
-If you are looking to find out what kind of supplemental maternity leave insurance coverage you can get for pregnancy, there are several options to consider.
+You can also get supplemental coverage to help with the costs or loss of income after giving birth.

 What Is Supplemental Maternity Leave Insurance?

-- Short-term disability insurance, which helps replace income while you are unable to work due to medical reasons, including childbirth.
+- Short-term disability insurance: This helps replace income while you are not able to work due to medical reasons, including childbirth.

-- Hospital indemnity insurance, which covers costs associated with admission to the hospital for labor and delivery, or any extended hospital stays.
+- Hospital indemnity insurance: This covers costs that come with admission to the hospital for labor and delivery; it also can help with any long hospital stays.

-In addition to purchasing additional insurance, you can review your current health insurance to make sure the policy you have provides the best coverage for pregnancy and for child delivery.
-Ask to see the Summary of Benefits and Coverage document for your health plan and compare it to other available plans.
+Along with buying extra insurance, you can review your current health plan to ensure that the policy you have provides what you need.
+Ask to see the Summary of Benefits and Coverage document for your health plan, and then compare it to those of other plans.

-Although the Family and Medical Leave Act provides job security with certain employers for a brief leave when you are absent due to childbirth or related complications, it does not guarantee income replacement.
+The Family and Medical Leave Act (FMLA) provides job security in certain cases for a brief leave when you are absent due to childbirth, but it does not guarantee income replacement.
 It covers up to 12 weeks of unpaid leave.

-If you plan on being pregnant and buy your own insurance, look into the options available through various health insurance plans during the open enrollment period.
-Shopping ahead will always give you the greatest advantage because it will give you the time to compare the options for your pregnancy insurance coverages.
+If you plan on being pregnant and buying insurance, look into the options available through various health insurance plans during the open enrollment period.
+Shopping ahead will always give you the greatest advantage.
+It will give you the time to compare the options for your pregnancy insurance coverage.

-Your health insurance plan will help you cover the costs of medical care during your pregnancy and childbirth.
-Health insurance will not, however, provide you with compensation for your lost income if you have to take unpaid leave.
-Look into disability and hospital indemnity insurance to supplement your health coverage as soon as possible.
+Your health insurance plan will help you cover the costs of care during your pregnancy and childbirth, but it won't make up for your lost income if you have to take unpaid leave.
+Look into disability and hospital indemnity insurance as soon as you can.

-If you have employer-sponsored group benefits, you should discuss what options are available for pregnancy with them.
-You can ask to change your health insurance plan, or add on coverage like a short-term disability plan if available.
-Your employer may be able to give you access to special programs or coverages.
+If you have employer-sponsored group benefits, you should find out what options you have when it comes to pregnancy coverage.
+You can ask to change your health plan, or you can add on coverage like a short-term disability plan.
+You may be able to get access to special programs.

 Here are a few aspects of maternity insurance that you should compare:

-- Compare In-Network vs. Out-Of Network costs.
-If your pregnancy has an emergency, you may have no choice but to deliver out-of-network.
+- Compare in-network vs. out-of-Network costs.
+If you have an emergency, you may have no choice but to give birth out-of-network.

-- Do you have a choice of an obstetrician?
+- Do you have a choice of doctor?

 - Do you have a choice of hospital?

-- Is there any coverage for specialists, for example, pediatricians, neonatologists, anesthesiologists, perinatologists, or others?
+- Is there any coverage for specialists?
+These could include pediatricians, neonatologists, anesthesiologists, and others.

-- Is there is a waiting period for any coverages?
+- Is there is a waiting period?
+How soon will your coverage begin?

 - For short-term disability: Does the insurance include coverage for paid leave?
 Under what conditions?

 - Coordinate benefits coverage.
-This is when you use your domestic partner or spouse’s insurance coverage to supplement your own coverage.
+This is when you use your partner or spouse’s insurance to supplement you.

-- Purchase a maternity discount plan, which could save significant amounts on your medical costs.
+- Buy a maternity discount plan.
+This could save you a lot on your medical costs.

-- Save money in an HSA or FSA to use for medical costs related to your pregnancy and childbirth.
+- Save money in an HSA or FSA.
+Then, use it for costs related to your pregnancy and childbirth.

-- Purchase short-term disability insurance to replace your income.
+- Buy short-term disability insurance to replace your income.

-- Purchase hospital indemnity insurance to cover extra hospital bills
+- Buy hospital indemnity insurance to cover extra bills.

 - Take out a maternity leave loan.

-If you wait until you are pregnant, you may not be able to enroll in some coverages in time to cover your pregnancy and delivery.
-Short-term disability, for example, may have waiting periods.
+If you wait until you are pregnant, you might not be able to enroll in time.
+Short-term disability, for instance, may have waiting periods.

-If you miss the open enrollment period with your employer, you may not be able to switch your health insurance policy when you find out you are pregnant.
-Pregnancy is not a qualifying life event in most states.
-However, there are exceptions.
-For example, New York lists pregnancy as a qualifying life event.
-Being pregnant may not qualify you for a special enrollment period, but having a baby does.
-Learn more about qualifying life events.
+If you miss the open enrollment period, you might not be able to switch your policy when you find out that you are pregnant.
+Pregnancy is not a qualifying life event in most states, but there are some exceptions.
+For instance, New York lists pregnancy as a qualifying life event.

-Although there is no one supplemental maternity insurance policy to cover all your needs, with a little research and planning it is possible to use a combination of supplemental insurance policies to maximize your medical coverage and provide you with extra income if you take time off work during pregnancy and following childbirth.
-This patchwork of maternity health insurance hacks can form part of a valuable strategy to help see women and their families through the financial challenges of maternity leave.
+No maternity insurance policy can cover all your needs, but with a little research and planning, you could find the right combination of policies to provide you with additional income if you take time off of work.
+These health insurance moves can form part of a valuable strategy to help you see your family through the financial challenges of pregnancy, childbirth, and maternity leave.